Determinant-Based Error Bounds for CUR Matrix Approximation: Oversampling and Volume Sampling: Local error analysis for CUR

 \textbf{Connection to the literature.} The use of orthogonal projections $AA^+$ to approximate matrices of the form $ $ has deep roots in classical least squares theory and was popularised in numerical linear algebra through the textbook by Golub and Van Loan~\cite{golub2013matrix}.
 The projection error $\lVert b - AA^+b\rVert$ is geometrically related to the angle $\theta$ between $b$ and the column space of $A$ via $\lVert b - AA^+b\rVert \leq \sin(\theta)\lVert b\rVert$, cf.~Davis and Kahan~\cite{davis1970rotation}.

 Bounds on projection error in terms of leverage scores emerged in the randomised numerical linear algebra literature, particularly through work by Drineas, Mahoney, and collaborators~\cite{drineas2008relative}.
-The first rigorous proof that a $k$-column submatrix of maximal volume provides the deterministic bound $\lVert M - AA^+M\rVert_F^2 \leq (k+1)\lVert M - M_k\rVert_F^2$ was given by Deshpande et al. in ~\cite{deshpande2006matrix}.
+The first rigorous proof that a $k$-column submatrix of maximal volume provides the deterministic bound $\lVert M - AA^+M\rVert_F^2 \leq (k+1)\lVert M - M_k\rVert_F^2$ was given by Deshpande et al.~\cite{deshpande2006matrix}.

-\textbf{Summary.} This section established exact algebraic identities linking bordered Gram determinants to projection residuals and Schur-type scalars, and translated those identities into interpretable local CUR error bounds.
-The determinant identities (Propositions~\ref{prop:add-col}--\ref{prop:add-both}) provide the algebraic foundations; the Cauchy--Binet reformulation clarifies the geometric meaning in terms of compound matrices; and the combinatorial counting arguments convert local identities into usable deterministic inequalities.
+\textbf{Summary.} This section established exact algebraic identities linking determinants of bordered Gramians to projection residuals and scalar Schur complements, and translated those identities into interpretable local CUR error bounds.
+The determinant identities (Propositions~\ref{prop:add-col}--\ref{prop:add-both}) provide the algebraic foundations; the Cauchy--Binet reformulation clarifies the geometric meaning in terms of compound matrices; and the combinatorial counting arguments convert local identities into deterministic inequalities.
 These local building blocks are used in Section~3 to derive global expected-error bounds under volume sampling and related selections.

 \ifdefined\standalonecompile

 \fi